 1. Don't go in summer.
 Besides that summer's one of the most expensive times to travel in Japan, the weather is miserable, especially in Tokyo.
-Also, you wouldn't want to be there if the air conditioning breaks, like it did this summer ('98).
+Also, you wouldn't want to be there if the air conditioning breaks, like it did in the summer of 1998.
 People were passing out from the heat and CO2 poisoning!
 I'd most recommend winter Comiket, if you have an option.
-And as one friend's recent experience has reminded me, it's much less likely to rain in December, as opposed to August.
+As one friend pointed out from experience—it's much less likely to rain in December, as opposed to August.

 2. Buy your guide book ahead of time.
 This is all you need to get in, but it's much more convenient to not have to buy one there.
-There are plenty of places which sell them, including most branches of Manga No Mori, Shosen, Animate, Too, Yurindo, Sanseido Book Center Manga Ou, and Hourindo.
-Also, one friend has reported to me that he could not buy a guide book at Comiket this summer ('98).
+Plus, if you have it in advance, you can better plan where you’re going.
+There are plenty of places which sell them, including most branches of Manga No Mori, Shosen, Animate, Too, Yurindo, Sanseido Book Center Manga Ou, and Hourindo, though I have no idea how many of these are still open.
+Also, one friend has reported to me that he could not buy a guide book at Comiket because they were sold out.
 Another reason to get yours early!

 5. If you take a train, be sure to buy your return tickets from Comiket when you arrive so you don't have to wait on the way back.
 The lines will be atrocious all day, so be ready for this.
 Crowding may force you to wait for the next train or bus, both going and coming.

 7. Bring cash.
-This is generally a good thing to do anywhere in Japan, but *none* of these people will take anything but cash.
+This is generally a good thing to do anywhere in Japan, but in my day none of the vendors would take anything but cash.
 Try to have primarily 1000Y bills for convenience.

 8. Bring lunch.
 There's hardly anything available to eat and, like most convention centers, the food is mediocre and expensive.
-There are a couple of convenience stores on the way to Harumi (if you walk), and a Sun 'K' Us (a convenience store) between Big Site and the station along the bridge/elevated walk.
+There was a Sun 'K' Us (a convenience store) between Big Site and the station along the bridge/elevated walk.
 However, you can never be sure about availability when you're dealing with crowds of over 100,000 people.